stevekinney/stevekinney.net/src/courses/figma/variables.md

 Here are some limitations that I've noticed while using Variables in Figma.
 As I mentioned above, Variables are still in beta, so this list will _hopefully_ be out of data at some point.

 - You can't use mathematically expressions either with Variables or when defining variables.
 For example, you can type "300-32" as in the width box, and Figma will compute that down to 268, but you can't put you couldn't for example, put in a "300 - `spacing-4` \* 2" or create a set of variables that take a base REM value and multiply it when defining a new variable.
 There is an [open thread](https://forum.figma.com/t/using-expression-as-a-variables-value/45743) or [two](https://forum.figma.com/t/using-expression-as-a-variables-value/45743) requesting this as a feature.

-## Styles Versus Variables

-If you're thinking to yourself that there might be some overlap between variables and [styles](styles.md) in Figma, you're definitely in good company.

-- Variables allow you to define the CSS output in Dev Mode.
-- Variables—particularly the number variables—can be used for defining reusable properties like border widths.
-- Variables support modes.
-Styles do not.
-- Variables can only store one value, while styles can store sets of values.
-- As of this writing, you can't store things like gradients or image values in variables—you have to use styles. **Note**: support for gradients and images are [coming soon](https://help.figma.com/hc/en-us/articles/4406787442711-Figma-beta-features#Coming_soon).
-- As of this writing, you can't do much with [typography](typography.md) when it comes to variables.
-For that you'll need to use styles.
-Typography is also [coming soon](https://help.figma.com/hc/en-us/articles/4406787442711-Figma-beta-features#Coming_soon).
-- Variables can scoped.
-Styles can't.

-I tend to prefer variables over styles, but I will admit that I occasionally have my doubts and consider whether or not styles might be a better idea.

-**Styles can be built on top of variables, but variables can't be built on top of styles.** For stuff like colors, you can compose styles out of variables.
-So, the two approaches are not necessarily mutually exclusive.

 ## Importing and Exporting Variables